Kaiser-Wilhelmsland: 1900–1914

-In late 1913, the Imperial Colonial Office appointed Hermann Detzner to lead an expedition to survey the border between the British protectorate, called Papua, and the German territory and to survey and map the interior.
+In late 1913, the Imperial Colonial Office appointed Hermann Detzner to lead an expedition to survey the border between the Australian territory of Papua, and the German territory and to survey and map the interior.
 Detzner was a military surveyor.

 The expedition set off along the Langimar-Watut divide, and travelled by raft down the Watut River to its junction with the Markham River, and on to the Lutheran Mission station at Gabmadzung (near the Lae Nadzab Airport).

 1914–1918

 German hotel at Herbertshöhe (Kokopo) on New Pomerania, circa 1912.
 The small German colony in Herbertshöhe capitulated to the Australian troops by mid-September 1914.

 On 4 August 1914, Britain declared war on Germany.
 As World War I spread to the Pacific, Australian troops invaded German New Guinea, taking the German barracks in Herbertshöhe (present day Kokopo) and forcing the defending German colonial troops to capitulate on 21 September after their defeat at Bita Paka.

 On 6 August 1914, residents of the Protectorate were notified by proclamation that a state of war existed between Germany, and England, France and Russia.
 During this time Detzner continued surveying and avoiding allied forces.

 On 11 November 1918, Detzner was advised that the war had ended and surrendered himself at Finschafen complete with sword and sun helmet.
 He was interned at Sydney and returned to Germany.